mzdynamic/oxygen-ctrls-save/README.md

+# Did you just get here?
+[I've updated this plugin with an even better one with more keyboard shortcuts!](https://github.com/mzdynamic/oxygen-keyboard-shortcuts) #

 # Save Oxygen with CTRL + S #

 Adds functionality to save work in [Oxygen](http://oxygenbuilder.com/)'s editor by pressing Ctrl + S.